Choose open access

 Most Taylor & Francis and Routledge journals already have a data sharing policy which encourages you to make the data associated with your article freely available for others.
 And a growing number of titles specifically require you to share your data under an open license which allows re-use by all.

-As of April 2021, all new Taylor & Francis book publications entering the production process will be encouraged to adhere to the Books Data Sharing Policy.
+As of April 2021, all new Taylor & Francis book publications entering the production process are encouraged to adhere to the Books Data Sharing Policy.

 There are many different models of peer review, each of which supports researchers in publishing the best possible article and ensures that published research is trusted.